 - Know your course and plan your attacks: different races are different lengths on different routes.
 Get familiar with the route so you can properly pace yourself and attack your group at just the right times if you’ve still got legs.

 - Be prepared: if you have to stop riding to grab water or turn on the fan, you’ve lost.
 Make sure you’re prepared before the race starts!
 Check out this Pre-Ride Checklist.

 - Upgrade your ride: as you hit higher levels and achievements in Zwift you unlock faster bikes and wheels.
 Use them, because the time difference between the “basic” and fastest Zwift setups in a 1-hour race is over 60 seconds!
-See Test Lap Data for hard numbers on bike/wheel speeds, or the 5 fastest bikes in Zwift, and how to get them if you just want to know which bike to use.
+See our fastest frames and wheels guides for simple lists of the fastest equipment.

-- Use power-ups strategically: if the race allows them, power-ups give you a slight edge when used smartly.
-Read the guide to power ups in Zwift >
+- Use powerups strategically: powerups give you a slight edge when used smartly, and most races include powerups.
+Read the guide to powerups in Zwift >

 Read our “5 Intermediate Zwift Racing Tips” and “Get an edge with these advanced Zwift racing tips” posts.
 Zwift Insider holds the web’s largest archive of Zwift racing-related posts, so search this site for any questions you may have!